kentel-Bzh/planetracker/README.txt

-NB: this is my own formula; please submit objections if any.
+please submit objections if any.